Nnelo0/Scop/README.md

 [✅] - Add smooth textures

 # bonuses
-[✅] - A GUI to display fps, triangles in the scene, and some useful info [✅] - Another GUI to change rotation or texture
+[✅] - A GUI to display fps, triangles in the scene, and some useful info, to change rotation or texture [] - Ctrl+z to remove last change
-[] - Add better camera controls to move within the scene [] - Be able to add more than one object
+[] - Add better camera controls to move within the scene